mehradmrt/nanoLambda_ros2_driver/README.md

 ## Prerequisites

-Before installing and using the nanoLambda_ros2_driver, ensure that you have ROS 2 installed on your system.
-The driver is tested with ROS 2 Foxy Fitzroy on a linux machine with Ubuntu 20.04, but should be compatible with other ROS2 releases such as ROS2 Humble.
+Before installing and using the nanoLambda_ros2_driver, ensure that you have ROS2 installed on your system.
+The driver is tested with ROS2 Foxy Fitzroy on a linux machine with Ubuntu 20.04, but should be compatible with other ROS2 releases such as ROS2 Humble.

 Make sure you add the following to your usb dev rules: